24 New Ground

 Graybard walked to him, stiff and sore.
 Eva held on to Dali’s arm, knowing what was about to happen.
 After their celebration at the Blue Door Pub, Graybard told Josah he would stay in the Manor that night.

-Josah and Ena went to the barn.
+Josah went to the barn to tend to Ena.
 Eva and the two brothers retired to the Manor, while Graybard stopped by the stables.
 He talked with Sola and the Ruelanders.
 Sorting through the options for protecting Bon Abbi, they came up with a plan.

 Early that morning, with minimal sleep, Graybard came down to the kitchen for something to eat.
 He found Eva sipping some warm tea.
 Sharing the plan with her, Graybard told Eva to enlist Dali, as he needed help.
-He knew Josah would object.
+He knew Josah would have serious concerns.

 “Destroying the bridge before Luka arrives won’t quench his desires.”
 Graybard paused, looking around him.
-“He has to be on it when we ignite the black powder.”
+“He has to be on the bridge when we ignite the black powder.”

-Josah had the feeling the others knew of the plan.
+Josah gazed at the faces of everyone in the barn.
+It appeared most already knew what was coming next.
 Conall and Caleb were the only ones expressing curiosity.
-Eva, clutching onto Dali’s arm, confirmed his thoughts.
+Eva clutching onto Dali’s arm, confirmed his thoughts.

-“And how are we going to make Luka wait on the bridge, long enough for us to do that?” he asked.
+“And how are we going to make Luka stand on the bridge, long enough for us to destroy it?” he asked.

 “Then, I’ll be that person,” offered Josah.